 It is, ironically, his gregarious side that has played a major part in his career path.
 Following his graduation from the Institut Paul Bocuse in Lyon, France, Karim was serving at the Bocuse d’Or international culinary competition when one of his guests turned out to be Chef Jean-Pierre Dubray of the Ritz-Carlton in San Francisco.
 He immediately introduced himself and handed Chef Dubray his resume.
 A long shot, he thought, but within a couple of months, Karim was on a plane to California to join the Ritz-Carlton team in opening its new location in Half Moon Bay.

-The journey marked the Monaco native’s first ever trip to the United States, and Karim’s English proficiency grew as quickly as his restaurants skills.
+The journey marked the Monaco native’s first ever trip to the United States, and Karim’s English proficiency grew as quickly as his restaurant skills.
 During his four-year tenure at the Ritz-Carlton, Karim moved from the pastry kitchen to management, and by 2005 was General Manager of the stately hotel’s elegant restaurant Navio, working closely with Executive Chef Xavier Salomon.
 He was then tapped for the GM role at AQUA restaurant in San Francisco with Michelin Starred Chef Laurent Manrique.
 In 2009, Karim was named general manager of Adour Alain Ducasse at The St. Regis New York with Executive Chef Didier Elena, before moving to London to work at the three Michelin star Alain Ducasse at The Dorchester.
 In 2012, Karim moved back to the world’s culinary epicenter to lead Daniel Boulud’s newest NYC restaurant, the Mediterranean Boulud Sud, as General Manager.
-In 2014, he moved within the group to Boulud’s two-Michelin star flagship, DANIEL, to assume the position of Service Director.
-In his current role as General Manager, Karim strives to preserve the restaurant’s legacy in New York City both by making guests happy and by inspiring the staff to be caring and attentive in return.
+In 2014, he moved within the group to Boulud’s two-Michelin star flagship, DANIEL, to assume the position of Service Director, followed by General Manager in 2018.
+Most recently, Karim was promoted to Regional Manager, overseeing operations at both Restaurant DANIEL and Maison Boulud, Chef Daniel's refined yet contemporary French restaurant at the Ritz-Carlton in Montreal.
+Karim strives to preserve both restaurants' legacies in New York City and Montreal by making guests happy and by inspiring the teams to be caring and attentive in return.